aitirga/JURECA-cross_compiling_scripts/README.md

 # JURECA-cross_compiling_scripts
-This repo containg different scripts to cross-compile applications on JURECAb
+This repo containg different scripts to cross-compile applications on JURECA

 ## Usage